Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Background and Related Work

 The paradigm of smart queue management combines active queue management and scheduling.
 Weighted Random Early Detection (WRED)~\cite{wurtzler2002analysis} allows to apply several thresholds of dropping packets in one queue.
-For example, while packets of one QoS class are already dropped if the buffer is filled half, the packets belonging to another QoS class are only dropped if the buffer is completely filled.
-Furthermore, WRED supports to apply several queues which might have different buffer lengths.
+For example, while packets of one QoS class are dropped if the buffer is half filled, the packets belonging to another QoS class are only dropped if the buffer is completely filled.
+Furthermore, WRED supports applying several queues with different buffer lengths.
 On the one hand, this allows to additionally influence the packet dropping probability for different QoS classes.
-On the other hand, scheduling between the queues enables to realize further QoS policies, like packet prioritization.
-Flow Queue Codel (\textit{fq\_codel}) is an extension of CoDel.
+On the other hand, scheduling between the queues enables realizing further QoS policies, like packet prioritization.
+Flow Queue Codel (\textit{fq\_codel}, RFC8290) is an extension of CoDel.
 It uses multiple queues, whereby each of the queues employs CoDel.
 A scheduler decides based on a modified Deficit Round Robin algorithm, from which queue a packet should be dequeued. \textit{fq\_codel} allows to enforce QoS policies by classifying the packets and allocating them accordingly to queues.

-Although many QoS enforcement mechanisms exist and are applied in today's networks, they cannot straightforwardly be applied in our case.
+Although many QoS enforcement mechanisms exist and are applied in today's networks, they cannot be straightforwardly applied in our case.
 Some of the techniques listed in the table are not powerful enough.
 ECN, for example, is capable to influence the sender's rate to prevent packet loss, but does not allow to set a specific rate.
-The major drawback when it comes to applying those mechanisms is that the number of configurable queues in network elements, i.e., routers and switches, is limited\footnote{Jim Warner, \url{https://people.ucsc.edu/~warner/buffer.html}, last accessed: 11.10.2018}.
-As a consequence, QoS can only be enforced on aggregates of flows and QoS classes.
+The major drawback when it comes to applying those mechanisms is the limited number of configurable queues in network elements such as switches and routers.\footnote{Jim Warner, \url{https://people.ucsc.edu/~warner/buffer.html}, last accessed: 11.10.2018} As a consequence, QoS can only be enforced on aggregated flows and QoS classes.
 Hence, the limited scalability hinders a fine-granular QoS control.
 Shifting the QoS enforcement from network nodes to the end hosts constitutes a scalable method that allows for fine-grained QoS control.
-For that reason, we propose to apply TCP Pacing to enforce traffic rates on a per application basis.
+For that reason, we propose to apply TCP pacing to enforce traffic rates on a per application basis.